buttonwoodcx/doc-bcx-validation/guide/basic-shape-of-a-rule.md

 > They are the key features to allow us to do [validator composition](./validator-composition).

-Look back on the value override, `"$value.length >= 8"`, this is processed by [bcx-expression-evaluator](https://github.com/buttonwoodcx/bcx-expression-evaluator), which uses exact same syntax as aurelia-binding provides.
+Look back on the value override, `"$value.length >= 8"`, this is processed by [scoped-eval](https://github.com/3cp/scoped-eval).
 For users with some aurelia background, `$this` and `$parent` are special context variables you can use inside the expression. `bcx-validation` introduces more special context variables.

 Here `$value` is the first speical context variable that `bcx-validation` makes available to expression. `$value` represents the value ("lorem") being validated.